BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

-# Gordian Seed Tool (Version 1.3.1)
+# Gordian Seed Tool (Version 1.3.2)
 ### A #SmartCustody Self Case Study

 The Gordian Seed Tool reference app allows for the storage of cryptographic seeds and their backup, transfer, and usage.

 This Case Study should not be taken as a review, as it covers one of Blockchain Commons' own apps.
-Rather, it's intended as a pure Case Study, demonstrating how Blockchain Commons feels that this app meets the goals of the Gordian architecture and thus how it acts as reference for the design.
+Rather, it's intended as a pure Case Study, demonstrating how Blockchain Commons feels that this app meets the goals of the Gordian architecture and thus how it can act as a reference for the design.

 ## Overview

 Gordian Seed Tool is an iOS app that can also be run on MacOS devices.
-It stores seeds and also allows the transfer of those seeds via a variety of specifications, the backup of seeds via SSKR and othe rmethods, and the usage of seeds to sign PSBTs.
+It stores seeds and also allows the transfer of those seeds via a variety of specifications, the backup of seeds via SSKR and other methods, and the usage of seeds to sign PSBTs.
 Gordian Seed Tool's prime means of interacting with other devices is through airgapped QRs, though it can also transfer text via a variety of means.

 * **App Store:** https://apps.apple.com/us/app/gordian-seed-tool/id1545088229
 * **Repo:** https://github.com/BlockchainCommons/GordianSeedTool-iOS